zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/upgrade-overview.md

 # Upgrade Overview

 The complexity and scale of a DXP installation correlates directly to the planning and effort that may be required to upgrade it.
-Installations that have few custom apps and small data sets can likely be upgraded successfully using the [Basic Upgrade Steps](./basic-database-upgrade-steps.md).
-Large, complex installations and enterprise-level installations typically require additional planning and testing to upgrade safely and efficiently.
+The larger your data set it and the more custom apps you have the longer your upgrade will typically take.
 The Liferay DXP upgrade topics fall into these categories:

 * [Preparation and Planning](#preparation-and-planning)
 * [Updating Custom Plugin Code](#updating-custom-plugin-code)